OwenRay/Remote-MediaServer/.junie/guidelines.md

 - treat linting warnings as if they are errors
 - only export named imports

-- We keep implement single responsibility and keep our components as small as possible
+## React
-- use typescript expo
+- use typescript / expo
-- we don't use workspaces, frontend-expo is a seperate project!
+- Every file contains a maximum of 1 component (excluding styled components)
+- We don't put business logic in our components, we put them in hooks.

+# Styles
 - We use Styled Components
 - The styled components that are specifically needed for the current layout will be put bellow the current component in the same file
 - The styled components that are generic will be put in features/shared/view
-- to follow linting rules always import  styled like this: `import {default as styled} from 'styled-components/native';`
+- always import styled like this: `import {default as styled} from 'styled-components/native';` -
+## Architecture
+- We implement single responsibility and keep our components as small as possible
 - We use the solid principles
 **S - Single Responsibility Principle** A class/function should have only one reason to change (one job).
 **O - Open/Closed Principle** Open for extension, closed for modification.